 Should You Add It?

 If you're a local business, adding LocalBusiness and Organization schema is close to a no-brainer - low effort, no downside, and it directly supports the trust signals we cover in what is E-E-A-T. FAQPage schema is worth it if you have genuine FAQ content already on the page.
-Beyond that, prioritise based on what your competitors' rich results look like in the SERP for your key search terms.
+Beyond those two, prioritise based on what your competitors' rich results look like in the SERP for your key search terms - it isn't an all-or-nothing project, and each addition is a small improvement that can make a real difference to how your pages appear in search.

 AuditCrow's scan flags whether structured data is present and valid on any page you check, so you can see where you stand before deciding what to add next.